rossanag/webpack-react-app/README.md

     }
 ```

-The identity-obj-proxy is used to inject the class names into the snapshot file
+The identity-obj-proxy is used to inject the class names into the snapshot file.
+I had to create a __mock__ folder with the fileMock.ts and styleMock.ts for using CSS modules.

 __Note :__ I needed to import the latest version of jest-cli in order to correctly import .css files ``` npm i -D jest-cli@latest ```
 There are several solutions around, but this one I found in a stackoverflow post was the only one it worked for me.